routegy/routegy-docs/app/docs/reference/patterns.md

 <CaptionedImage
   src="/images/patterns/examples/text-input-password.png"
-  alt="Image of a form with a masked field generated from a Routegy schema" width="75%"
+  alt="A form with a masked field generated from a Routegy schema" width="75%"
 />